Compliance Personnel, Auditors, Officers, and Directors Can Obtain SEC Whistleblower Awards

 The final, and most concrete, exception applies where at least 120 days have passed since the compliance personnel reported the information to their supervisor or to another person in the organization who is responsible for remedying the violation (i.e., audit committee, chief legal officer, chief compliance officer, or their equivalents).
 Alternatively, the individual may report the information at least 120 days after receiving the information, if it was received under circumstances indicating that any of the above-mentioned parties were already aware of it.

 Importantly, any whistleblower who chooses this route should document the date of his or her disclosure in, for example, an email.
 Prior to receiving an award, all whistleblowers must prove their eligibility.
-Documentation that proves they waited 120 days may be the difference between a multimillion-dollar award and nothing.
+Documentation evidencing that they waited 120 days might be the difference between obtaining a multimillion-dollar award or not obtaining any award.

 Whistleblower Protections for Compliance Officers and Compliance Personnel